mhatrejeets/URL-Shortener/readme.md

 ## How It Works

-1. The user submits a long URL through the web interface or API endpoint.
+1. The user enter the lengthy URLs through the web interface or the API end-points..
-2. A unique short code is generated using Base62 encoding.
+2. Then a unique short code is generated based on Base62 encoding.
-3. The long URL and short code are stored in MySQL.
+3. The long URL and short code are mapped and are stored in MySQL.
-4. Redis is used for caching the mappings to improve lookup speed.
+4. Redis is used for caching and to improve lookup speed.
 5. Users are redirected to the original URL by accessing the short code.